3DHubs/dbt-core-network/README.md

 ### `snapshot`
 - `dbt snapshot` -- refreshes all snapshots (be careful that no user environments have been set-up yet, so this will run snapshots in PROD)

+# Continuous Integration
+- Once you open a PR, a dbt job will kick-off to validate the proposed changes.

 # Sources
 Are used to refer to data populated in the data warehouse.
 Using sources helps us track lineage and allows us to determine source freshness.
 - [Introduction to sources](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources).